Don't miss out! Get the best events & activities in your inbox weekly...

 Clearer days provide some pretty amazing views of many parts of the city.
 It's fun to see how many popular venues you can identify from this high up.
 Below you can see Longfellow Bridge and Community Boating, along with the Museum of Science.

-This side of the terrace shows off good ol' Fenway Park.
+This side of the cloud terrace shows off good ol' Fenway Park.
 Go Sox!
+These Prudential Center views are well worth a visit for both locals and tourists alike.

 It's particularly interesting to to see how the city blocks are laid out in the various neighborhoods.
-You can spend lots of time just figuring out where places are from this very different vantage point.
+You can spend lots of time just figuring out where places are from this very different vantage point - a "bird's eye view" as they say.
 We found ourselves saying "wait, now what's that over there!?" a number of times.
+It's kind of like a big scavenger hunt in the sky!

-Keeping with the Cloud Terrace’s theme, visitors can opt to dine at an indoor/outdoor cocktail lounge called Stratus.
-Stratus features seasonal drink menus, signature cocktails, local beers, and shareable small plates.
+Stratus is an indoor/outdoor cocktail lounge adjacent to the Cloud Terrace, offering seasonal drink menus, signature cocktails, local beers, and shareable small plates.

 After visiting, the Cloud Terrace and Stratus, head down 1 flight to the 50th floor, known as The City, which includes a hub of interactive exhibits, including: